jmmoore/jmmoore.github.io/_posts/2020-11-16-Capsule-Reviews.md

 A few times a year, a book (usually a novel) grabs me by the collar and forces me to engage with it. *A Memory Called Empire* was this kind of novel.

+*Memory* combines a murder mystery with a fish-out-of-water story set in the heart of a crumbling galactic empire.
+A massive power past its peak and struggling to maintain its frontier is a rich setting, whether it's Teixcalaanli, Roman, British, or American.

+Martine has crafted an intricate world, with naming conventions drawn from ancient Aztec, Sumerian, and other languages.
+Familiarizing myself with the names and places took some time.
+That uncomfortableness complements the themes of immigration, cultural assimilation, and seeking understanding through difference.

 In 2020, I've discovered and fully embraced my love of mysteries.
-The pursuit of the unknown and understanding how a plan comes together are elements that I have found irresistable.
+The pursuit of the unknown and understanding how a plan comes together are elements that I have found irresistable, and *Memory* delivers on both of those fronts.

-*Memory* combines a mystery with a fish-out-of-water story in a crumbling empire.
-Some of the names took a bit to adjust to, which complements the themes of immigration, cultural assimilation, and seeking understanding despite difference.

-A galactic empire past its peak and struggling to maintain its frontier is a great setting, whether it's Rome or the Ottomans or the contemporary United States.
 Highly recommended.

 ### *Hear The Wind Sing* and *Pinball 1973* by Haruki Murakami

 These are Murakami's first two novels, published together in a single double-sided volume.
 When you finish one of the books, you flip it over to read the other half.
 I liked this gimmick.
-The novels themselves are coming-of-age stories that are mostly unremarkable.
+The novels themselves are mostly unremarkable coming-of-age stories.
 Murakami himself was aware of this, and thus didn't translate them to English for years after their publication in Japan.

 *Pinball* is the better of the two stories, about the pursuit of nostalgia, trying to recapture the transcendence of a past achievement and what happens when you actually find it.
 Recommended for Murakami diehards but others can give it a pass.